E-Prix Monaco 2024

 The Monaco E-Prix’s beginnings

 Formula E’s Monaco journey started in 2015.
 Monte-Carlo was then selected for the FIA Formula E World Championship’s very first season (2014-2015).
-Its short and demanding urban track is simply unmissable, not least thanks to its association with the legendary Monaco Grand Prix.
+Its short and demanding urban track is simply unmissable, not least thanks to its association with the legendary Formula 1 Grand Prix de Monaco.
 Although it was only in its early stages, the electric single-seater motor race was already attracting a lot of interest.
 May 9, 2015, marked the inaugural Monaco E-Prix, which was a first-of-its-kind event in Europe.
 Ten teams took part in the competition, including Renault, Virgin Racing, Audi and Venturi.
 Switzerland’s Sébastien Buemi (e.dams-Renault) won the first electric racing grand prix in Monaco in front of packed stands.

 Formula E’s winning drivers come to Monaco